 Also, the UFE election has been completed.
 Garnering over 90% of the membership vote, the 2014-16 Coordinating Committee (as of July 1) consists of: Grace Huerta, Chair; Jon Davies, Vice-Chair; Liza Rognas, Treasurer; Laurie Meeker, Communications; Elizabeth Williamson, Stewards Coordinator; and At-Large Representatives: Stephen Beck and Al Josephy.

-Also elected were UFE Stewards Council members: John Baldridge, Stephen Beck, Savvina Chowdhury, Jon Davies, Marla Elliott, Judith Gabriele, Anne Fischel, Grace Huerta, Al Josephy, Paul McMillin, Laurie Meeker, Carolyn Prouty, Liza Rognas, Martha Rosemeyer, Arlene Sandifer, Rebecca Sunderman, Michael Vavrus, Richard Weiss, Elizabeth Williamson, Greg Mullins, David Wolach, Anthony Zaragoza, Peter Bohmer, Peter Bacho.
+Also elected were UFE Stewards Council members: John Baldridge, Stephen Beck, Savvina Chowdhury, Jon Davies, Marla Elliott, Judith Gabriele, Anne Fischel, Grace Huerta, Al Josephy, Cynthia Kennedy, Paul McMillin, Laurie Meeker, Carolyn Prouty, Liza Rognas, Martha Rosemeyer, Arlene Sandifer, Rebecca Sunderman, Michael Vavrus, Richard Weiss, Elizabeth Williamson, Greg Mullins, David Wolach, Anthony Zaragoza, Peter Bohmer, Peter Bacho.

 On July 8, UFE members met with the United Faculty of WA State Coordinating Council in Seattle.
 The council, comprised of faculty union leadership from Central Washington University, Eastern Washington University and Western Washington University discussed federal, state and local trends regarding state higher education funding, collaboration with administration, and most importantly, student support strategies.